 Ergonomics is the applied science of improving the match between people and work space.

-What it means is sitting with neutral postures, adjusting and locating computer, phone, keyboard and etc.
+What it means is sitting with neutral postures, while adjusting the computer, phone, keyboard properly.

 EYESTRAIN or “COMPUTER VISION SYNDROME?”